ASD-Blueprint/desktop.gov.au/program/gadgeteer.md

     * :) Happy – finally gets their tool
 ---

-They recently made the move to work in the Public Service and know they need certain tools that are not always available to everyone due to their specialisation.
-They are also always looking at the latest technology to be able to be more efficient in their role.
+I recently made the move to work in the Public Service and know I need certain tools that are not always available to everyone due to their specialisation.
+I'm always looking at the latest technology to be able to be more efficient in my role.

 ## Understanding the interaction